Skip to main content

 Framework Grains

-Framework grains are sand-sized grains that make up the majority of the sandstone.
+Framework grains are sand-sized particles that make up the majority of a sandstone.
 These particles were transported by a moving current and came to rest when turbulence and bedload transport ceased.
-Grains composed of quartz feldspar, or fragments of other rock are the most common type of sand grains and their relative abundance is used to classify the sandstone; all others are considered accessory minerals.
+Grains composed of quartz, feldspar, or lithic fragments (rock fragments) are the most common type of sand grains and their relative abundance is used to classify the sandstone; all others are considered accessory minerals.

 QFL Ternary Plot.jpg